Buick Electra: Fifth generation (1977–1984)

 For 1977, a fifth-generation Electra was introduced as GM downsized its C-body full-size lines.
 Again a counterpart of the Oldsmobile 98, the Electra shed over 11 inches of length and over 800 pounds of curb weight.
 Coinciding with the major size reduction, Buick ended production of hardtop body styles, with both two-door and four-door Electras offered only as pillared sedans.
 The downsized model brought increased sales, with 161,627 Electras produced in 1977.

 As a consequence of the lighter body and chassis, the 455 V8 of the previous generation was retired entirely, with a 4-barrel Buick 350 V8 returning as the standard engine.
 The Oldsmobile 403 V8 was introduced as an optional engine.

-The Electra was offered in standard, Electra 225, and Electra Limited trims; the Park Avenue option was added to the two-door, though the full-length center console option was deleted from the option package.
+The Electra was offered in standard, Electra 225, and Electra Limited trims; the Park Avenue option was added, though the full-length center console option was deleted from the option package.
 The Estate Wagon shifted to the B-body chassis of the LeSabre, though adopting the front fascia of the Electra (with premium versions sharing interior trim).
 For 1978, the Electra Park Avenue was added as a distinct trim level.

 From 1977 to 1979, the exterior of the Electra saw minor yearly revisions.
 For 1978, the grille was updated along with revised taillamps; for 1979, the front fascia was restyled with a flatter look, adding the Buick emblem to the taillamps.

 1980 update: For 1980, all GM B and C-bodies underwent a mid-cycle model update, with multiple aerodynamic enhancements to the body.
 Distinguished by a slightly lower hoodline, the sloped headlamp housings made their return, with a vertically-slatted grille.
-In a notable change, the Electra 225 trim (in use since 1959) was retired.
-To improve fuel economy, the Electra was no longer offered with a standard V8 engine, replaced with a Buick 4.1L V6.
-The Buick 350 now became an option, with an Oldsmobile 307 V8 replacing the 403 V8.
-As an additional option, the Oldsmobile 350 diesel V8 was introduced.
-The new engines were paired with a 4-speed THM200-4R automatic transmission, which used a lockup torque converter and a 0.67:1 overdrive ratio.
-With the new transmission, the Electra could be equipped with a numerically higher rear axle ratio for better performance, while offering improved fuel economy with the overdrive range.
+In a notable change, the Electra 225 model name (in use since 1959) was retired.
+To improve fuel economy, the Electra was no longer offered with a standard V8 engine, replaced with a Buick 4.1 L V6.
+The Buick 350 now became an option, with the Oldsmobile 5.7 L diesel V8 introduced as an additional option.

-From 1981 onward, the Electra saw few model updates.
-For 1981, the VentiPorts were deleted from non-Park Avenue trims.
-On the latter, the Ventiports became vestigial indentations on their chrome fender trim.
+For 1981, the Oldsmobile 307 V8 replaced the Buick 350.
+The 4.1 L V6 and 307 V8 engines were paired with the new 4-speed THM200-4R automatic transmission, which used a lockup torque converter and a 0.67:1 overdrive ratio.
+With this new transmission, the Electra could be equipped with a numerically higher rear axle ratio for better performance, while offering improved fuel economy with the overdrive range.
+The 3-speed THM350 transmission was still used with the 5.7 L diesel V8.
+Also for 1981, the VentiPorts were deleted from non-Park Avenue trims.
+On Electra Park Avenues, the Ventiports became vestigial indentations in the chrome fender trim.